openhab/openhab-docs/_addons_bindings/zwave/doc/isurpass/dx1wl_0_0.md

 - Binary Sensor Command Class:Compatible with 300 series
 1-Binary Sensor reports the removed status of water sensor.
 2-When the sensor detects status change of tamper, the device will be triggered.

-This group supports 5 nodes.
+Association group 3 supports 5 nodes.

 ### Group 4: Root Device group (Notification)

 Root Device group (Notification)
 1-Notification reports reports status of detect water or no water via Lifeline.
 2-When the sensor detects status change between water and no water, the device will be triggered.

-This group supports 5 nodes.
+Association group 4 supports 5 nodes.

 ### Group 5: Root Device group (Notification)